jinseobhong/learn.MySQL/md/sql/select/and.md

+# And
-# And : If all conditions are met
+- if all conditions are met
 ## Select an employee whose department number (department_id) is 30 and the position (Job_id) is PU_MAN
 <pre>
 <code>